Governance

 Questions on topics not included on the agenda may be answered at the discretion of the chair of the meeting, either in or outside of the meeting.

-To facilitate a response at the meeting, please submit questions no later than 24 hours in advance to the Director of Corporate Affairs & Company Secretary.
+For a response at the meeting, please submit questions no later than 24 hours in advance to the Director of Corporate Affairs.

 Questions

-Our Director of Corporate Affairs & Company Secretary is responsible for managing the Corporate Governance arrangements.
+The Director of Corporate Affairs is responsible for managing the Trust’s corporate governance arrangements.

-If you have any questions about these or about Foundation Trusts in general then please contact the office of Director of Corporate Affairs & Company Secretary on 01865 902 646.
+If you have any questions about these or about the governance of Foundation Trusts in general, then please contact the office of Director of Corporate Affairs Director of Corporate Affairs.